mdbtxt1

 - Chow 1998 [4]

-By "algebraically closed", Chow means that all roots of polynomials are in L. So, for example, this included the roots of x4+x-3=0 (which can be solved for x), and also the roots of x5-x+1=0 (which cannot be solved for x).
+By "algebraically closed", Chow means that all roots of polynomials are in L. So, for example, this includes the roots of x4+x-3=0 (which can be solved for x), and also the roots of x5-x+1=0 (which cannot be solved for x).

 By "closed under exp and log", Chow means that if v is any number in L, exp(v) and log(v) are also in L. Thus L includes √22; however it does not include the roots of xx=7 or of cos(x)-x=0 because those equations are not "algebraic" and cannot be solved for x using the elementary functions.

-Ritt's L and Chow's E differ only in that L includes implicitly defined algebraic numbers (like the roots of all quintic polynomials) while E includes only those that can be expressed in closed form.
+Ritt's L and Chow's E differ only in that L includes implicitly defined algebraic numbers (like the roots of quintic polynomials) while E includes only those that can be expressed in closed form.

 Use the ries option -l to search for solutions that are Liouvillian numbers.
 This option is like -a, but permits the natural logarithm and exponential functions, with any argument that does not contain an x.
 For example: